animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 She was kidnapped and raped.
 Volyoda was a kid-porn sex-offender.

 I'm supposed to be the resurrection of my grandpa, [the next Doctor](#how-my-grandpa-died).
-Instead, I got mistaken by societal placement forces as Volyoda, who most-certainly was not my grandpa, but memorably, attended my grandpa's funeral, from more of a distance.
+Instead, I got mistaken by societal placement forces as Volyoda, who most-certainly is not my grandpa.

 > [!WARNING]
 > Legs extended in front of me, pants dragged below my boxers, I had the sudden sense, in a vivid vision that was like a black-and-white world, that I was going to resurrect for the next [some number of years] as my wheelchair-bound neighbor, a Ukranian man in his 50s named Volyoda, who